"Exchange made the process, simple, logical, and safe.

 Listings with a detailed and organized description have a higher chance of selling on Exchange.
 We recommend that you aim for at least 500 words in your listing's description.

-Serious buyers are looking for serious sellers, so a professional listing that was carefully made will perform better than a listing with missing information.
+Serious buyers are looking for serious sellers, so a professional listing that was written carefully will perform better than a listing with missing information.

-If your sale includes a custom domain, social media accounts, and an email list, you'll also be more likely to find a buyer quickly.
+If your sale includes a custom domain, social media accounts, and an email list, you'll also be more likely to quickly find a buyer.

 What to include in your listing